ubccpsc/classy/docs/tech-staff/install.md

  4. Cert renewal could be put in cron somewhere, something like:
      ```bash
-     0 0,12 * * * root sleep $((RANDOM % 3600)) && certbot renew
+     0 4 1 * * root certbot renew
      ```
-     However, we don't want classy being shut down just whenever.
-Better to wait for Lets Encrypt to email an alert (sa-certs@cs.ubc.ca) and then find a good time to do it manually.
+     4am on the 1st of the month seems like a reasonable time to up/down nginx...

 ## Configure Firewall Rules